Dr Lourdes Santos-Merx

 - Santos-Merx L, Morgandass K, Tan S. Men in Singapore: Differences in body dissatisfaction and attitudes towards disordered eating in the three main ethnicities.
 In: International Society Behavioral Nutrition & Physical Activity Annual Meeting.
 2018, Hong Kong.
 Submitted.

 - Lee W, Chan MY, Poh WJ, Santos-Merx L, Gill-Dang S. Low Adherence to Healthy Eating among Singaporean University Students.
 In: Regional Symposium on Diabetes: Current Science and Multi-Stakeholder Approaches to Prevention and Management.
-2017, Singapore.
+2017, Singapore, South East Asia.

 - Santos-Merx L, Firdaus S, Tay ME, Brownlee IA.
 Delaying breakfast: Impact on breakfast and subsequent meal quality among young Singaporeans.
-In: Nutrition Society Annual Summer Meeting.
-2017, London.
+Proceedings of the Nutrition Society 2017, 76(OCE4), E167.

 - Vílchez MP, Santos-Merx L. British and Spanish Youths: How different are their eating habits?.
-In: Nutrition Society Annual Summer Meeting.
-2017, London.
+Proceedings of the Nutrition Society 2017, 76(OCE4), E150.

 - Santos-Merx L, Kendall H, Ong H, Westerman K. Motives for choosing food: a comparison between young adults residing in UK and Singapore.
 In: British Feeding and Drinking Group Annual Conference.
-2017, Reading.
+2017, Reading, UK: Elsevier BV.

 - Santos-Merx L, Dobby J. Sexual orientation and differences in body dissatisfaction and attitudes towards disordered eating.
 In: Annual Meeting of the Society for the Study of Ingestive Behavior.
 2016, Porto, Portugal.